hmcts/civil-citizen-ui/README.md

 npx @hmcts/dev-env && ./bin/setup-devuser-preview-env.sh ccdBranchName camundaBranchName generalAppCCDBranch dmnBranch waStandaloneBranch
 ```

-Once the pods are up and running you can connect to them using a plugin called Mirrord on Intellij.
+Once the pods are up and running you can connect to them using a plugin called Mirrord on Intellij or VSCode.
 https://mirrord.dev

 If you want to clean up the environment just run: